winnie1994/spark/README.md

 npm run site:serve
 ```

-### Deploy Forge website
+### Deploy Spark website

-The following command will generate a static site from the `docs` directory and push it to the [repo](https://github.com/forge-gfx/forge-gfx.github.io) that hosts the site via `gh-pages`
+The following command will generate a static site from the `docs` directory and push it to the [repo](https://github.com/sparkjs-dev/sparkjs-dev.github.io) that hosts the site via `gh-pages`

 ```
 npm run site:deploy